 Construction Material Delivery

-Some Items for your project might be delivered directly to your home before construction and a majority of the items will be delivered the day we start.
+Some items for your project (hardware, light fixtures, etc.) might be delivered directly to your home before construction and a majority of the items will be delivered the day we start.
 Please designate a space in your home or garage to store these items.

 Day 1 Kick-Off